Skip to main content

 Web page summarizer decision guide

-Choose a quick URL summarizer when the page is disposable.
-Choose Atlas when the summary will become a note, report claim, research takeaway, or answer someone may ask you to support.
+Choose a URL tool for a page you only need to skim.
+Choose Atlas when the result will enter a note, report, or answer that someone may ask you to support.

 Atlas logoAtlas